slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"An artist is someone who has learned to trust in himself."
 -- Ludwig van Beethoven [1770]*

+Artistic death is made by consensus.

 Most people with good taste are young and poor.
-Creators don’t separate from their work, because they are their work.
-Artistic death is made by consensus.
+Creators don’t separate from their work, they are their work.

 > *"An artist is not paid by his work but by his vision."
 -- James McNeill Whistler [1834]*